Training and career opportunities for military community

 Their four-week training course focuses on cloud computing and networks; no previous IT, cloud computing or network experience is required.
 Training is provided by QA, AWS’s training partner, free of charge - participants will simply need to fund their own accommodation and travel.

 Support from employers

 A number of companies, including Amazon, EDF Energy and Tesco Bank, have already agreed to support the programme by offering work placements to those completing the courses, depending on performance and potential.
 Participants may also wish to carry on training to achieve AWS Associate level certification.

 There will be a pilot intake commencing March 27 2017, in Manchester.
 If successful, they hope to run further courses in other locations.

 For more information, or to register your interest, visit aws-restart.com

 AFF is concerned that spouses can face barriers when pursuing further education (FE) and training.
 These barriers include frequent postings, living in remote locations, overseas postings, poor access to childcare, and lack of funding (especially where there is no second income in the family).
 Read more

 We are working to increase spouse access to FE and training because we recognise this will open up more employment opportunities.
 A second income is crucial at a time when the Army is encouraging home ownership.

-We are currently working with the MOD’s Partner Employment Project, the Armed Forces Covenant and service charities to look at funding avenues for training for spouses.
-We have already successfully lobbied for retention of SFA if spouses are in the middle of further/higher education courses, where they had a reasonable expectation of completing the course before their soldier was posted (see below for further details).
+We are currently working with the MOD, the Armed Forces Covenant Team, Defence Relationship Management and Service charities to look at opportunitites for training for spouses.
+We have already successfully lobbied for retention of SFA if spouses are in the middle of further/higher education courses, where they had a reasonable expectation of completing the course before their soldier was posted.

 EmploymentSupport Grant Scheme